danse-inelastic/pyre/docs/pyrePackages.rst

 Pyre utilities
 --------------

-Here are various utilities, such as a singleton base class for the singleton design pattern:
+Here are various utilities, such as the base class, Singleton, for the singleton design pattern:

 .. image:: images/PyreUtilClassDiagram.png